bytecodealliance/wasmtime/docs/stability-release.md

 page is intended to serve as documentation for the current process as-is today.
 The high-level summary of Wasmtime's release process is:

-* A new major version of Wasmtime will be made available once a month.
+* On the 5th of every month a `release-X.0.0` branch is created from the current `main` branch.
+* On the 20th of every month the contents of `release-X.0.0` is published as a new major version.
 * Security bugs and correctness fixes will be backported to the latest two releases of Wasmtime and issued as patch releases.

 Once a month Wasmtime will issue a new major version.
 This will be issued with a semver-major version update, such as 4.0.0 to 5.0.0.
-The precise schedule of Wasmtime's release is currently an automated PR is sent to bump the version on the 5th of every month and a release is made when the PR is merged.
-The PR typically gets merged within a few days.
+A release branch is created on the 5th of the month ahead of the release on the 20th.
+This enables at least two weeks of fuzzing to discover any possible issues with the latest changes to Wasmtime.
+If the 20th isn't a normal work day then the release may be delayed to the next work day.

 Each major release of Wasmtime reserves the right to break both behavior and API backwards-compatibility.
 This is not expected to happen frequently, however, and